 India has long been known for killer tigers and leopards, but killer bears?

 India holds both a special and tragic place in hunting history.
 Some of Outdoor Life‘s most influential and legendary tales of hunting come from the jungles of India—including those of Jim Corbett and even Fred Bear.
 Hunting has been banned in India since the early 1970s, and poor conservation practices, deforestation, and poaching haven’t helped the country’s wildlife.
 Still, classic hunting tales from India can both inspire and educate us—hopefully helping us take better care of the resources we have into the future.

 Sloth bears are about the size of the American black bear, but with shaggier coats and very long claws on their front paws.
 Attacks aren’t common, but they do happen.
-In fact, a CBS article published today details a fatal attack by a sloth bear in the same Madhya Pradesh region where this story took place.
+In fact, a CBS article published in June 2022 details a fatal attack by a sloth bear in the same region where this story took place.